-NOTE A screwdriver and a spark plug wrench are provided with the generator.
-Use the screwdriver as a handle when inserted through a side hole in the spark plug wrench.
+A screwdriver and a spark plug wrench are provided with the generator.
+Use the screwdriver as a handle when inserted through a side hole on the spark plug wrench.

-- 1. On the top of the generator, remove the screw and the spark plug access door. - 2.
+- 1. On the left side of the generator, remove the two screws and the maintenance door. - 2.
 Remove the spark plug cap. - 3.
 Clean any dirt from around the spark plug base. - 4.
 Use the screwdriver with the spark plug wrench to loosen and remove the spark plug. - 5.
 Visually inspect and clean the spark plug.